Riparia riparia riparia

 Migrants are most common in the east, but large numbers may appear anywhere.
 Peak migration occurs in mid-May to early Jun.

-- High counts: 1200 at Lake McConaughy, Keith Co 7 Jun 2003, 320 in Lancaster Co 12 May 2002, 280 at Lake Minatare, Scotts Bluff Co 22 May 2021, 200 at Sutherland Reservoir, Lincoln Co 26 May 2019, and 195 in Hall Co 10 May 2003.
+- High counts: 1200 at Lake McConaughy, Keith Co 7 Jun 2003, 320 in Lancaster Co 12 May 2002, 300 at Johnson Lake, Gosper Co 16 May 2024, and 280 at Lake Minatare, Scotts Bluff Co 22 May 2021.

 Summer: Nebraska is at the southern edge of the Great Plains breeding range.
-Bank Swallow, while it breeds statewide, is somewhat unpredictable and variable in its occurrence; this is probably due to the often temporary nature of its preferred breeding sites, vertical banks comprised of soft substrate in which individuals excavate burrows (Garrison and Turner 2020).
+Bank Swallow, while it breeds statewide, is somewhat unpredictable and variable in its occurrence; this is probably due to the often-temporary nature of its preferred breeding sites, vertical banks comprised of soft substrate in which individuals excavate burrows (Garrison and Turner 2020).
 Colonies tend to move from year to year as breeding sites are disturbed by water levels.

 Colonies may be large, as indicated by counts of about 1000 nests in cliffs at Lake McConaughy (Brown et al 1996), and about 1000 birds nesting in banks around Medicine Creek Reservoir, Frontier Co 27 May 2001.
 Breeding colonies are fewer in the Panhandle, probably due to a scarcity of soft substrates for nest sites; Mollhoff (2004) noted, however, that nesting occurs there in “vertical hard-packed sand blowout walls in gently rolling upland short grass prairie pasture miles from any surface water”.